 - Differentiate between the value of the traditional controller and the business oriented controller

-- Recall the definition of controllership in your company by integrating controllership into the larger financial and organization leadership function
+- Recall the definition of controllership in your company by integrating controllership into the larger financial and organisation leadership function

-- Apply a wide variety of financial and management skills to integrate the position of controller into the organization's overall financial process
+- Apply a wide variety of financial and management skills to integrate the position of controller into the organisation's overall financial process

-- Recognize how servant leadership increases the success of the controller
+- Recognise how servant leadership increases the success of the controller

 - Business and strategic planning processes